wesrobin/fuse-test/README.md

 ## Further Improvements

-* Updates made to the NFS directory after mounting are currently reflected in the FUSE mount.
+* Updates made to the NFS directory after mounting are currently not properly reflected in the FUSE mount.
+   * Since `stat` fetches data from NFS, it's possible to edit and update _existing_ files, those changes will be reflected in the mount.
+However, since the cache is context unaware, if it's updated after caching and read again, new changes will not reflect.
+   * New files and folders will not reflect in the mount, since the node tree is built on startup and not refreshed :(.
 * I did not manage to get around to caching based on a hash of file contents.
 * LRU cache implementation is a bit naive.
 It can be improved a bunch.
 * In fact, in general I think the way the file system interacts with the cache is a little undercooked.
 Lots of improvements that can be made here.